Bread and Circuses (Star Trek: The Original Series): Plot

 The Federation starship USS Enterprise is on routine patrol when it finds the wreckage of a survey vessel, the SS Beagle.
 The Beagle was under the command of Captain R. M. Merik (William Smithers), whom Captain Kirk knew during his academy days.
 First Officer Spock traces the path of debris to a planet in the previously unexplored "System 892".

 Upon arrival, the Enterprise crew monitors a 20th-century-style television broadcast from the planet showing footage of what appears to be a Roman gladiatorial match.
 The planet's culture is thus revealed to be a kind of 20th-century parallel to Earth's Ancient Rome.
 An announcer refers to one of the gladiators as William B. Harrison following his death; Spock identifies him from ship's records as one of the Beagles flight officers.

 Kirk, Spock and Dr. McCoy beam down to the planet to investigate.
-They are captured and brought before Septimus (Ian Wolfe), the leader of a group of escaped slaves, who asks them if they are "children of the Sun".
-Septimus explains that he was a senator until he heard the "words of the Sun" and was enslaved for heresy.
+They are captured and brought before Septimus (Ian Wolfe), the leader of a group of escaped slaves, who asks them if they are "children of the Son".
+Septimus explains that he was a senator until he heard the "words of the Son" and was enslaved for heresy.
 Although his ally Flavius (Rhodes Reason) suggests killing the landing party, Septimus decides that they pose no threat.

 Kirk reveals that he is looking for Captain Merik, who the slaves suggest is Mericus, the "First Citizen".
 Flavius, a former gladiator, is instructed by Septimus to help and leads Kirk and his party to the nearby city.
 They are soon captured and brought before Mericus, who reveals that he is Merik, and the proconsul Claudius Marcus (Logan Ramsey), who invites the landing party to sit and talk in private.
 Merik explains that the Beagle suffered damage and was forced to land for repairs; he relates that when he met Claudius Marcus and came to know his culture, he agreed that the planet should be protected from cultural contamination at all costs.
 Merik then handed over his own crew to either assimilate or be enslaved and forced to fight as gladiators (Harrison was called the "last of the barbarians"), while Merik himself assimilated and became Mericus.
 Merik and Marcus try to persuade Kirk to have the Enterprise crew abandon their ship and integrate into the planet's culture.
 Kirk refuses their demands and instead signals to Chief Engineer Scott, in code, that the landing party is in trouble, but that no rescue attempt should be made.